 For example, Collapsus: The Energy Risk Conspiracy, a highly successful TS project based on a script co-authored by Larce Weller, seeks to "draw young people's attention to the challenges of energy security and transition from hydrocarbons to alternative sources of energy."
 The project combines interactivity with animation, fiction and documentary and has received numerous awards and nominations.

 In Russia, however, civic TS initiatives are generally underdeveloped.
 Campaigns by the political opposition are a notable exception.
-Lacking access to mainstream media, particularly television, they make full use of social media, such as VKontakte, Odnoklassniki, Facebook and Twitter, as well as blogs, interactive maps, online fundraising and mobilisation for offline activity.
+Lacking access to mainstream media, particularly television, they make full use of social media, such as VKontakte, Odnoklassniki, Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) and Twitter, as well as blogs, interactive maps, online fundraising and mobilisation for offline activity.

 Urban activists engaged at the so-called micropolicy level face a similar situation.
 Lacking access to television they largely ignore it, focusing instead on flash mobs, street performance, setting up activist websites and discussion forums, etc. An example of this is Partizaning, an art group using street performance to advocate for urban replanning.
 The group focuses on environmental initiatives with projects to create convenient public spaces with benches and bike shelters, and renovation of facilities such as public libraries.